 Costs for such items as armored vehicles, explosive devices, and other items typically associated with the military arsenal, excluding automatic weapons, are unallowable.
 Exceptions MAY be made by the awarding agency upon a written request and justification from the recipient.

 All recipients and subrecipients must comply with the provisions of the government-wide Common Rule on Restrictions on Lobbying, as appropriate.
-Refer to Part II, Chapter 1: Application Process, for more specifics about these provisions.
+Refer to Part II, Chapter 1, (Application Process), for more specifics about those provisions.

-- Engaging in legislative liaison activities, including attendance at legislative sessions or committee hearings, gathering information regarding legislation, and analyzing the effect of legislation, when such activities are carried out in support of or in knowing preparation for an effort to engage in unallowable lobbying.
+- Engaging in legislative liaison activities, including attendance at legislative sessions or committee hearings, gathering information regarding legislation, and analyzing the effect of legislation, when such activities are carried out in support of or in knowing preparation for an effort to engage in unallowable lobbying; or

 - Paying a publicity expert.

-All grantees must understand that no federally appropriated funding made available under the grant program may be used, either directly or indirectly, to support the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of Government, without the express approval of OJP.
+The Office of Management and Budget (OMB) is currently in the process of amending the OMB cost circulars and the common rule (codified at 28 C.F.R.
+Part 69 for DOJ grantees) to reflect these modifications.
+However, in the interest of full disclosure, all grantees must understand that no federally appropriated funding made available under this grant program may be used, either directly or indirectly, to support the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of government, without the express approval of OJP.
 Any violation of this prohibition is subject to a minimum $10,000 fine for each occurrence.
 This prohibition applies to all activity, even if currently allowed within the parameters of the existing OMB circulars.

 Any question(s) relating to this statute should be submitted in writing to the Office of General Counsel through your program manager.